 Governance and accountability: The members of the HWBB will hold each other to account for making improvements to health and wellbeing in Shropshire.
-There will be processes in place that allow the Board to challenge its members and other organisations to ensure that they are acting in line with the HWBB priorities and principles and that they deliver the outcomes that they say they will.
-These processes will not be overcomplicated, nor will they get in the way of allowing organisations to make progress in improving Shropshire's health and wellbeing.
+Processes will be in place to allow the Board to challenge its members and other organisations to ensure that they are acting in line with the HWBB priorities and principles and that they deliver the outcomes that they say they will.
+These processes will not be over-complicated, nor will they get in the way of allowing organisations to make progress in improving Shropshire's health and wellbeing.